pSUNSET/Pytlin/README.md

 ### Turn all objects into boolean

 In python, you can directly put a non-boolean variable after `if`.
-Often, it stands for if self is not empty, non-zero, etc.
+Often, it stands for if self isn't empty, non-zero, etc.

 For example: